 I contacted my lovely friend Sarah Kate (who I bought the oils off originally) and she gave me great advice on how to get back into them.
 (Her wisdom and passion is totally inspiring, especially being a mum of two and showing how they can help your family thrive.)

-I’ve since been using them every day for about 4 months, and continue to be head-over-heels in love.
+I’ve since been using them every day, and continue to be head-over-heels in love:

 - I love how I’ve replaced chemical-laden cleaning and beauty products with natural alternatives.
 A less toxic household is good for me and my especially for my growing family.

 - I love how versatile they are – one oil can be used 20 (or more) different ways.

 - I love how they’re a gentle reminder to take time out for self care: massage, baths, meditation.

 - I’m constantly blown away how powerful they are: I only need 1 drop on my temples for a headache, or 1 drop to flavour a whole meal.

 - I love the community and support system around the brand I use (Doterra).